Azura Skye

-Azura Skye is an American actress who first gained recognition for her role as Jane on The WB television sitcom Zoe, Duncan, Jack and Jane.
+Azura Skye (born November 8, 1981) is an American actress who first gained recognition for her role as Jane on The WB television sitcom Zoe, Duncan, Jack and Jane.
 She also had a 2-episode role as Cassie Newton in the seventh season of Buffy the Vampire Slayer.

 Early life

 Being from a show business family, she started her career as a stage actress at the age of three and toured Europe with the Santa Monica Playhouse theatre group at the age of eleven.
 She received her education at the Brentwood School.
 Her grandfather, Brad Johnson, who died before her birth, was an actor known for his role as deputy sheriff Lofty Craig in the Western series, Annie Oakley (1954–1957), as well as a real estate developer in Los Angeles.